Shoppers rage against supermarket’s scan-receipt-to-exit policy

 Another person expressed resentment at the extra workload involved: “So it appears that Sainsbury’s Redhill no longer trust you and a till receipt is required to get out of till areas.

-“Not only do they expect you to do your own bagging & own till work for free, they want you to prove you have done it!”
+“Not only do they expect you to do your own bagging and own till work for free, they want you to prove you have done it!”

 The supermarket is by no means the first to introduce such a requirement, with some branches of Tesco Express, Primark, Ikea and Costco also reportedly trialling or implementing similar policies, which are also common in many European countries.